cRyp70s/cRyp70s/README.md

 - 👋 Hi, I’m Matthew Wisdom (@cRyp70s).
-I'm a full stack developer.
+I'm a software and web developer.
 - 📫 How to reach me: <a href="https://web.facebook.com/matthew.wisdom.923/">Facebook</a> | <a href="mailto:matthewwisdom11@gmail.com">Email</a> | <a href="https://wa.link/cq67zk">Whatsapp</a>